 INTERIOR DECORATOR, who has a row with Maggie Cameron.
 Portrayed by Daniel Forrester.

 IRATE FATHER.
-Confronts Don Finlayson when he tried to pick up the man's son.
+Confronts Don Finlayson when he tried to pick up the man's son in a park.
 Portrayed by Reg Gorman.

-Hope JACKSON, a former New York go-go dancer, who arrives at Number 96 under the assumed name of Henri P. Dobb, Herb Evan's intended cultural exchangee.
+Hope JACKSON, a former New York go-go dancer, who arrives at Number 96 under the assumed name of Henri P. Dobb, Herb Evan's intended cultural exchangee from Paddington, Michigan.
 The real Henrietta and Hope had swapped identities in Hawaii, but complicating matters even further was the fact that Dorrie Evans was expecting to play hostess to an elderly white American male.
-Hope stays on in Flat 3 nevertheless and, later, when her identity is revealed and Herb is expected home, she becomes a singer at Duddles'.
-Hope leaves Number 96 for Petersham to commence work at Megaphone, an answering service run by Meg Robinson.
+The real Henri passes away in Tahiti but Hope stays on in Flat 3 nevertheless.
+Later, when her identity is revealed and Herb is expected home, she becomes a singer at Duddles'.
+Hope leaves Number 96 for Petersham to commence work on an old-fashion switchboard at Megaphone, an answering service run by Meg Robinson.
 Portrayed by Chelsea Brown.

-Malcolm "Mal" JACKSON, a musician from Norma's Bar, and one of Vera's former boyfriends, but not related to Rhonda or Hope.
+Malcolm "Mal" JACKSON, a guitarist from Norma's Bar, and one of Vera Collins' former boyfriends, but not related to Rhonda or Hope.
+He steals Vera's sketchpad to scare her from poaching designs.
 Jack Sellars thinks that Mal is actually Jim Wilson, a heroic Vietnam veteran.
 Mal is taken away by army officials for being AWOL.
 Portrayed by George Assang.

 Rhonda JACKSON, the beautiful Aboriginal hairdresser who falls for Dudley Butterfield and agrees to join him in a dangerous publicity stunt to promote his new salon.
 The plan backfires when the Hooded Rapist attacks her for real, just days after the feigned "assault" by Dudley.
 Portrayed by Justine Saunders.